sinanaltinsoy/unibothesis/README.md

-# Universit of Bologna Electronics Engineering Master Degree Programme Thesis
+# University of Bologna Electronics Engineering Master Degree Programme Thesis
 This project is used in the thesis of University of Bologna Electronics Engineering Programme